redpanda-data/connect/docs/processors/README.md

 ```

 Performs operations on the metadata of a message.
 Metadata are key/value pairs
-that are associated to a message within a Benthos pipeline.
+that are associated with a message within a Benthos pipeline.
 Message batches
 usually carry the metadata of the last message to be added.
 Metadata values can
 be referred to using configuration
 [interpolation functions](../config_interpolation.md#metadata),